Oregon's 19th House district

 District 19 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes a portion of Marion County.
+As of 2021, the district is contained entirely within Marion County and covers southeastern Salem, including the Salem airport, McNary Field and Willamette University.
 The current representative for the district is Democrat Tom Andersen of Salem.

 Election results

-District boundaries have changed over time, therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time.
+Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: